pentamorfico/hoodini/README.md

 ## Introduction

+Hoodini’s primary goal is to make large-scale genomic context analysis fast, practical, and accessible.
+It’s built to fetch and process thousands of gene neighborhoods in minutes, turning what used to be hours or days of manual work into an interactive workflow.

+With GPU-accelerated, real-time interactive  visualization, Hoodini lets biologists across disciplines explore bacterial operons, defense systems, and mobile genetic elements at scale, revealing patterns, co-localization signals, and evolutionary signatures that drive discovery and deepen our understanding of prokaryotic genomes.

+Beyond exploration, Hoodini offers extensive customization options (including flexible styling, multiple palettes, and fine-grained layout controls) to generate publication-ready, high-quality figures exported for presentations, manuscripts, and supplementary materials.

 This README documents installation, the command-line interface and all available options, produced output files, and a few examples to get you started.

 ### Key Features